 Pre-Show Panel Discussion

-Join us for "Dramaturgy of Circus:" a discussion on how to transfer language and storytelling into physical movemen and how to capture through movement ideas and feelings that are harder expressed through words.
-This talk will be feature Shana Carroll, co-founding artistic director of The 7 Digits, in conversation with Cecil MacKinnon and Lorenzo Pisoni.
+Join us for "Dramaturgy of Circus:" a discussion on how to transfer language and storytelling into physical movement and how to capture through movement ideas and feelings that are harder expressed through words.
+This talk will be feature Shana Carroll, co-founding artistic director of The 7 Fingers, in conversation with Cecil MacKinnon (Theater Director, White Face Clown, Circus Flora; Arts Professor, Undergrad Drama, Tisch, NYU) and Lorenzo Pisoni (Performer, Director, Writer).

 made possible in part with generous support from Con Edison for family educational and enrichment programming.